zeeshanmcp12/kubernetes/nodes.md

 ### Some commands
-- kubectl get nodes -> to see the nodes
+- kubectl get nodes
+  - To see the running nodes, for example master or worker etc. for example:
+    - NAME       STATUS   ROLES           AGE   VERSION
+    - minikube   Ready    control-plane   15h   v1.25.0
 - kubectl get nodes -o wide
   - To see the nodes with details for example, external ip etc
 - kubectl run nginx --image nginx:alpine --port 80